 Here’s the deal:

-Despite the fact that this set mainly suitable for podcasting alone, you could buy 2 sets of it and you will have amazing setup for you as the host and your podcast guest.
+Despite the fact that this set is mainly suitable for podcasting alone, you could buy 2 sets of it and you will have an amazing setup for you as the host and your podcast guest.

-- All-in-one device fully suitable for podcasting
+- All in one device fully suitable for video podcast

 - Full HD camera with auto light correction feature